Codefreyy/Ethical-Digital-Nation/README.md

 This repository contains the demo code for the Ethical Digital Nation Collaborative Web Application project.
 The project aims to address the digital divide through the development of a centralized web application for collaboration and knowledge exchange, aligned with Scotland's vision of an 'Ethical Digital Nation'.

-At this stage, I have implemented an authentication feature.
-This allows users to:

-- Create and manage their own accounts.
-- Verify their identity.

-The authentication functionality is crucial for enabling personalized and secure interactions within the application, supporting features like file upload and sharing.

 ### Getting Started

 To get started with the project, follow these steps: